 Here are 3 other things Christians should know about the god of Islam.

-3 Things Christians Should Know About the God of Islam
+3 Things Your Christian Child Should Know About the God of Islam

 The God of Islam is Not the Same God as the Christian God

 Are the Christian God and the Muslim God the same?

 People (both Muslim and Christian) want to say the Christian God and Muslim God are the same, but that simply is not true.

 This can be refuted by one simple detail.

 Muslims claim that Allah has no son.
 (Source: BillyGraham.org)

 As Christians, we know that the Father does have a son: Jesus.

 On this fact alone, the two cannot be the same God.